jasonsamoagobrrr/goshare/README.md

 - file mapping done ineffectivly, would be great if was from a stdin streak but not for a gaurenteed file layout

 ### why did i make this?
 Mainly to get better at working with files and coding in golang (this is my like 3rd time doing el go).
 Also have a binary aval that can run on most systems thats ready to dump files fast onto a secure 3rd part.
+Its practice waht can i say lol.